HezronMaina406/HezronMaina406/README.md

 - 👀 I’m interested in Computer programing.
 - 🌱 I’m currently learning java and python.
 - 💞️ I’m looking to collaborate on these two languages.
-- 📫 How to reach me, am here in github.
+- 📫 How to reach me, am here on github.
-- ⚡ Fun fact: Programing is like a game which is fun! but again annoying when your code is not working as expected.
+- ⚡ Fun fact: Programming is like a game which is fun! but again annoying when your code is not working as expected.